Alaskan Shepherd

 High-protein food may be a better-balanced diet for this breed.

-The Alaskan Shepherd needs about 2 to 3 cups of high-quality dry food per day; the exact amount will depend on the dog’s age, size, and activity level.
-But the Alaskan Shepherd does have a tendency to gain weight, so don’t leave out any more food than is necessary.
+The Alaskan Shepherd needs about 2 to 3 cups of high-quality dry food per day.
+The exact amount will depend on the dog’s age, size, and activity level.
+However, they tend to gain weight, so do not leave out any more food than is necessary.
+To rule out the chances of your Alaskan Shepherd suffering from diabetes, heart problems, cancers, and eye problems, find quality dog food with a complete nutritional profile.

 Maintenance And Grooming

 The dog’s dense double coat of fur will need frequent grooming based on the time of the year.
 During the summer and winter seasons, the Alaskan Shepherd will require weekly brushes with a pin or slicker brush and a de-shedder.
 During the heavy shedding seasons of the spring and fall, however, it will need to be brushed almost daily.
-Dental hygiene is another important aspect of its care; you will need to brush their teeth every single day with high-quality canine toothpaste.
-You should also trim the nails and clean the ears with cotton whenever necessary to maintain good health.
-Finally, a bath should be given whenever the dog starts to become particularly dirty.

 Training

 The Alaskan Shepherd is an intelligent working dog that will enjoy the process of learning complicated new tricks and tasks.
 Keep in mind this is an independent and strong-willed dog with its own thoughts about how things should be done.
 The Alaskan Shepherd will therefore need a strong and respected leader with a firm and consistent hand to guide it.
-Just don’t be too harsh or aggressive; a positive attitude and training methods work best.
+Do not be too harsh or aggressive; a positive attitude and training methods work best.
 If you are struggling to come up with a workable routine, then you might want to visit a professional trainer.

 Exercise

 As the product of two working breeds, this dog is a high-energy and high-endurance dog that will demand a lot from its owner physically.
 It needs at least an hour of exercise every day, from basic walks and playtime to more strenuous hiking and runs.
 A large yard, dog park, or other large space is definitely recommended to let it roam freely.
-But keep in mind that the Alaskan Shepherd, with its thick double coat, will need plenty of shade and rest in hot weather.
+Keep in mind that the Alaskan Shepherd, with its thick double coat, will need plenty of shade and rest in hot weather.

 Puppies